VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: Introduction

 We propose \textbf{V}ariational s\textbf{E}quence-level \textbf{S}oft \textbf{P}olicy \textbf{O}ptimization (\textbf{VESPO}), which takes a fundamentally different approach: rather than designing reshaping heuristics, we explicitly incorporate variance reduction for off-policy importance sampling into a variational formulation, yielding a principled closed-form solution (\cref{fig:overview}).
 Additionally, we find that the resulting transformation is particularly friendly to sequence-level optimization: unlike previous methods that rely on length normalization to avoid variance explosion, VESPO operates directly on sequence-level importance weights without approximation or normalization.

-Our contributions are summarized as follows: \begin{itemize}[itemsep=-1pt, topsep=-1pt] \item We explicitly incorporate variance reduction into a variational formulation for importance weight reshaping and derive a principled closed-form solution.
+Our contributions are summarized as follows: \begin{itemize}[itemsep=-1pt, topsep=-1pt] \item We recast importance weight reshaping as a measure change to an implicit proposal distribution, and derive a principled closed-form kernel from a variance-constrained variational objective.